 Penetrating damp occurs as a result of the horizontal ingress of water through gaps (sometimes tiny) in a building’s substrate.
 Penetrating or horizontal damp can be due to leaking water pipes and unprotected plaster or brick.
 Air-conditioning drips and hot-water system overflows can also cause problems.
 Penetrating damp tends to produce localised patches of dampness and decay.

-Caption main image: To prevent damp in buildings, add 2,5kg of Coprox Masonry Waterproofing to every 50kg bag of cement when applying mortar, screed, unreinforced concrete or plaster.
+Caption main image: To prevent damp in buildings, add 2,5kg of Coprox Waterproof Cement Additive to every 50kg bag of cement when applying mortar, screed, unreinforced concrete or plaster.
 Follow the instructions and make sure that recognised building mix standards are adhered to.